 We can use the Excel TRIM function to remove extra spaces from a text.
 This allows us to have only single spaces between words, with no space characters at the start or end of a text.
 This post provides an elaborate method of how to use the Excel TRIM function to removes the extra spaces.

-Figure 1: Example of how to use the Excel TRIM function to remove unnecessary spaces in the text
+Figure 1: Using TRIM function to remove extra spaces

 - Text- refers to the text which we want to remove the extra spaces

 How the formula works